How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 When sed for JSON is Actually Appropriate

-After 18 months and 47 production uses, here’s when sed for JSON is acceptable:
+After many production uses, here’s when sed for JSON is acceptable:

 Valid Use Cases